 Brantes this Village in the Vaucluse is Hard to Beat

-Suspended across from the mighty Mont Ventoux is a village that can only be described as jaw-droppingly stunning, as it is surrounded with breathtaking Alpine scenery and filled with rustic charm.
+Suspended across from the mighty Mont Ventoux is a village that can only be described as jaw-droppingly stunning, as it is surrounded by breathtaking Alpine scenery and filled with rustic charm.

 Brantes has been on my list for years to visit, as it was described as a place of total peace and serenity and a home to artists and craftsmen.
 And I have to say, it is the most stunning of them all.
 So much so that we went back a second time.